Google Voice pricing, plans, & hidden fees

 Is Google Voice free to use?

 Google Voice offers a free personal plan for US users, but business phone system plans require a paid subscription starting at $10 per user per month.
-Aside from the individual Business plan, other plans require a Google Workspace subscription, which starts at $7 per month.
+Aside from the individual business plan, other plans require a Google Workspace subscription, which starts at $7 per month.

 What is the difference between Google Voice Starter and Premier?